You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

 Well, can you remember your worst show-off experience?

-Let’s say you wanted to show your playmates you could jump from the roof of your house.
-But you ended up hurting yourself, realizing how crazy you were trying to fly.
+Let’s say you wanted to show your playmates that you could fly from the roof of your house.
+But you ended up falling, embarrassed enough to realize how crazy and desperate you were to try an impossible thing.

-Unfortunately, fear and doubt overcame him.
-So, he began sinking.
+But fear and doubt overcame him until he began sinking.
 But thanks to Jesus for grabbing his hand immediately!

-Another instance was when people recognized Peter as one of Jesus’ followers.
-But he was afraid the people would associate him with Jesus’ trial and crucifixion.
+Another instance was when some people recognized Peter as one of Jesus’ followers.
+But he was afraid the people would associate him with His trial and crucifixion.
 So, he denied them, saying he didn’t know Him.

 Imagine how guilty he felt that he denied his own Master.

-But despite all these, the Holy Spirit converted Peter into a humble, dedicated apostle after Jesus’ ascension.
+But despite all these, the Holy Spirit transformed Peter into a humble, dedicated apostle after Jesus’ ascension.

-For instance, he became active in preaching Jesus.
-The church in Antioch was one of those that he ministered to (Acts 11:19-30, ESV).
+He became active in preaching His Word.
+The church in Antioch was one of those that he ministered to (Acts 11:19-30).

 Probably you know John as a disciple like Peter.